haveno-dex/haveno/README.md

 ## Contributing to Haveno

-We are looking for help building Haveno.
-There are many [tasks](https://github.com/haveno-dex/haveno/issues) to complete, and many tasks have bounties.

-See the [developer guide](docs/developer-guide.md) to get started developing for Haveno..
+See the [developer guide](docs/developer-guide.md) to get started developing for Haveno.

 See [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for our styling guides.